rossanoventurini/adsds/README.md

 - Computational complexity analysis of algorithms.

-- Sorting: Mergesort, Quicksort and Heapsort.
+- Sorting: Mergesort, Quicksort, and Heapsort.

 - Searching: Binary Search, Binary Search Tree, Trie, and Hashing.

 - Algorithms on Trees: representation and traversals.

-- Algorithms on Graphs: representation, traversals, and most important problems.
+- Algorithms on Graphs: representation, traversals, and the most important problems.

 - External memory model: sorting and searching.